dataisamazing/100-Days-Of-AI-ML-NLP-Code/README.md

 ![image](https://user-images.githubusercontent.com/68937805/149667749-3010fa28-f3eb-45d8-b5de-77d48081625f.png)
 ![image](https://user-images.githubusercontent.com/68937805/149669159-520cd443-81ca-4fa5-bc07-107827c14a7c.png)
 ## Day 6: January 6th, 2022 [->](https://github.com/dataisamazing/100-Days-Of-AI-ML-NLP-Code/tree/main/day06)
-Today's Progress : Understanding Accuracy,Precession,Recall,Confusion Matrix and ROC curve Let's Assume I have a trained a bot to allow only Dogs to Dog show which is standing near the entrence of the event.
+Today's Progress : Understanding Accuracy,Precession,Recall
+Let's Assume I have a trained a bot to allow only Dogs to Dog show which is standing near the entrence of the event.

 **Accuracy**:- Accuracy says how much my bot is capable of allowing if any new dogs come to show.
 As per the below result new dog as 50% chance to make it to the Dog show.